-(The cited statute required DBH to provide for at least one of these listed methods.
+(The cited statute required DBH to provide for this listed method.
 However, the statute excludes the following from the requirement: foundation; hospital; university; college.)
 If the Applicant proposes to use the services of a nonprofit subgrantee or contractor, it must propose to apply the same indirect cost rate to that entity's services.
 (See Attachment-1.
 General Terms & Conditions, Establishing and Managing Subgrant, #8)